Digitex Token Hits Market Capitalization of $5.92 Million (DGTX)

-Digitex Token (CURRENCY:DGTX) traded down 7.3% against the dollar during the one day period ending at 12:00 PM E.T. on July 31st.
-In the last seven days, Digitex Token has traded 14.3% lower against the dollar.
-Digitex Token has a total market capitalization of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-One Digitex Token coin can currently be bought for about $0.0064 or 0.00000012 BTC on popular exchanges.
+Digitex Token (CURRENCY:DGTX) traded 7.3% lower against the U.S. dollar during the one day period ending at 21:00 PM ET on August 2nd.
+In the last week, Digitex Token has traded down 14.3% against the U.S. dollar.
+Digitex Token has a total market capitalization of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last 24 hours.
+One Digitex Token coin can currently be purchased for approximately $0.0064 or 0.00000012 BTC on exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.